Radoslaw-Wolnik/react-unsorter-lib/README.md

 * the wrapper keeps the consumer API small and pleasant
 * the demo app is there to prove the package works in a real React setup
 * the project structure is split intentionally so each layer can be learned independently
+* step tracing is implemented as a lightweight observer layer so the non-traced path stays clean

 ## License